jbryslaw/Ecal/README.md

 Output is in the form of a .root file containing generated histograms along with original generating functions.

 1. get_features.C:\
-Finds features of inputted histograms.
-Secifically, find local maxima, minima and locations where dydx=0 and d2ydx2=0.
+Finds features of inputed histograms.
+Secifically, find local maxima, minima and locations where dydx=0 and d2ydx2=0.c